 Generally speaking overlaps along producer boundaries can be permitted to a limited extent.
-Overlaps between dataset at datum boundaries may be inevitable (especially gridded data where the grid area covers areas where different vertical datums are used) but should be as limited as possible.
+Overlaps between datasets at datum boundaries may be inevitable (especially gridded data where the grid area covers areas where different vertical datums are used) but should be as limited as possible.

 Datums

 While vector products can deal with having multiple vertical datums within a dataset extent by adding different data coverages, multiple vertical datums is a more complex issue for gridded data because the datum boundary rarely coincides with grid cell boundaries.
-This problem is currently being addressed by splitting the grid feature into two or more grid features with the same extents and grid cell parameters but different vertical datums, and populating grid cells intersecting the datum boundary in features for all the datum areas the cell intersects.
+This problem is currently being addressed by cloning the grid feature into two or more grid features with the same extents and grid cell parameters but different vertical datums, and populating grid cells intersecting the datum boundary in features for all the datum areas the cell intersects.

 Product Specification name and identifier in datasets